internetguru/gfd/README.md

 1) Set payload URL e.g ``https://deploy.example.com?projectid=fancyprojectid``

-1) Set generated secret (file ``SECRET``)
+1) Set secret (from file ``SECRET``)

-   - Note: Bitbucket [does not support secret header](https://bitbucket.org/site/master/issues/12195/webhook-hmac-signature-security-issue) – as workaround is recommend use https and add your secrect in url e.g. ``https://deploy.example.com?projectid=fancyprojectid&secret=[secret]``
+   Note: Bitbucket [does not support secret header](https://bitbucket.org/site/master/issues/12195/webhook-hmac-signature-security-issue) – as workaround is recommend to use https and add your secret in url e.g. ``https://deploy.example.com?projectid=fancyprojectid&secret=[secret]``

 1) Check only ‘on push event trigger‘